 Schedule, syllabus and examination date

 This course provides a survey of the revolutions and evolutions, thoughts and thinkers, cultures and institutions, and rulers and resisters that made Turkey the country it is today.
-Emphasis will be placed on how the legacy of the Kemalist reforms of the 1920s and 1930s was challenged and reconfigured by the proliferation and radicalization of political ideologies and religious and ethnic identities during the Cold War, and how the troubled liberalization period of the 1980s and 1990s culminated in the rise and consolidation of the AK Parti in recent years.
+Emphasis will be placed on how attempts to save the Ottoman Empire shaped a Turkish republican elite who made the nation-state of Turkey in their image.
+Furthermore, it will deal with how the legacy of the Kemalist reforms of the 1920s and 1930s was challenged and reconfigured by the proliferation and radicalization of political ideologies and religious and ethnic identities during the Cold War, and how the troubled liberalisation period of the 1980s and 1990s culminated in the rise and consolidation of the AK Parti in recent years.
 In addition to interactions between between major institutional players—in particular political parties and the Army—we will pay attention to how political and economic reforms have been adopted, adapted or rejected by the society they were meant to transform.
-Finally, we will examine the so-called Gezi protests of 2013—a popular uprising so overladen with meaning that one might call it an “interpretation in search of an event.”

 After having followed this course, you will have: